TimStassen/GroupAssignment8CC00/README.md

 The main components of the repository are as follows:

-- `data/`: This folder contains the datasets used for training and prediction.
+- `Data/`: This folder contains the datasets used for training and prediction.

-- `notebooks/`: This folder contains Jupyter notebooks for data preprocessing, PCA, model training, prediction, and other analyses.
+- `Notebooks/`: This folder contains Jupyter notebooks for data preprocessing, PCA, model training, prediction, and other analyses.

 - `src/`: This folder contains Python scripts for various stages of the project.

 - `results/`: This folder holds the final results, including the list of top 100 predicted inhibitors.

+- `models/`: This folder contains the models that were trained using different types of data.

 - `requirements.txt`: This file lists the Python dependencies required for this project.